sinch/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-callback.md

 #### Quick reply button reply message

+This is the reply from a template quick reply button message.
+Do not confuse with the reply from an interactive button message below.

 |Name       | Description                                                            | JSON Type |
 |-----------|----------------------------------------------------------------------- |-----------|
 |type       | Fixed value `button`.                                                  | String    |